the-codekeepers/.github/profile/README.md

   Connect with other developers, share your work, and get feedback.
 - **Contribute:**
   Explore our repositories, contribute to open source projects, and help us improve our tools.
-- **Stay Updated:**
-  Follow us on Twitter and check out our website for news, events, and more.

 ## Our Projects